BashiirHagi/WordPressProject/README.md

     include /etc/nginx/conf.d/*.conf;
     include /etc/nginx/sites-enabled/*;
     }

-### 4. Relational Database (RDS)
+### 4. MySQL Database
+The database server for the wordpress application is a MySQL database server which will provide reliable data services to to the WordPress application.
+I installed and configured the database server by perfroming mysql queries.

 ## 4.a: MySQL Database Download
 To download the mysql database I ran the sudo apt-get install mysql-server to start the process.
-Once completed, ran sudo mysql_secure_installation to configure it using MySQL's security script:
+Once completed, I ran sudo mysql_secure_installation to configure it using MySQL's security script:

 - For the VALIDATE PASSWORD PLUGIN, I set a MySQL root password as STRONG length
 - Disabled root account access from a remote client (outside of the local host);